-Const tructs Definition Top 1 management support The degree to which executives understand the ERP benefits and then encourage ERP implementation Orga nizational culture A firm's shared values and beliefs Comr nunication The degree to which a firm shares decisions, expectations and goals throughout its supply chain Busir ness process The degree to which a firm analyzes and designs its workflows and reeng gineering processes i ICT r readiness The degree to which a firm prepares the environment and workforce to accept and configure new technology
+Constructs Definition Top management support The degree to which executives understand the ERP benefits and then encourage ERP implementation Organizational culture A firm's shared values and beliefs Communication The degree to which a firm shares decisions, expectations and goals throughout its supply chain Table II.
+Business process The degree to which a firm analyzes and designs its workflows and List of reengineering processes sub-constructs for an internal environment ICT readiness The degree to which a firm prepares the environment and workforce to accept and configure new technology

-The ERP implementation is defined as a firm's extent to adapt, configure, and integrate Identifying the the information flow and business processes necessary to support different departments and functions in an organization through the use of ICT architecture that collects and stores data in real time (Davenport, 2000; Hong and Kim, 2002; Loh and Koh, 2004; Klein, 2007).
+The ERP implementation is defined as a firm's extent to adapt, configure, and integrate Identifying the the information flow and business processes necessary to support different drivers of ERP departments and functions in an organization through the use of ICT architecture that collects and stores data in real time (Davenport, 2000; Hong and Kim, 2002; Loh and Koh, 2004; Klein, 2007).
 As summarized in Table III, essential elements for ERP implementation include: the integration of different modules, software, and legacy systems to achieve unity in an organization, matching the software to the needs of organizational processes, adjusting new technology to cope with changes, and preparing and developing the ICT workforce (Davenport, 1998; Hong and Kim, 2002; Morton and Hu.
 2008).

 Supplier capability is referred to as a suppliers' ability to utilize its resources to meet its buying firm's needs and business goals.
 One example of such capability may include the supplier's ability to coordinate its production operations with its buying firm based on the end-customer demand information provided by its downstream supply chain partners.
-Also, the supplier can participate in new product development through an early supplier involvement program offered by its buving firm.
+Also, the supplier can participate in new product development through an early supplier involvement program offered by its buying firm.
 A basic enabler for this kind of close coordination and cooperation is information sharing, which can be facilitated by advances in ICT such as ERP.
 For example, joint demand forecasting by the buying firm and its suppliers within the ERP framework can reduce inventories and improve resource utilization throughout the supply chain.
-As recapitulated Table IV, supplier capability is comprised of information access, process improvement, and product innovation.
+As recapitulated in Table IV, supplier capability is comprised of information access, process improvement, and product innovation.